riku55/galaxy-integration-n64-RetroArch-/README.md

 4. Back in RetroArchs main menu, navigate to *Settings*, click on *Saving*, go to the last option there *Save runtime log (aggregate)* and turn it on.

 ### Setting up the Integration:
-1. Download the integration (use clone or download or download the  *Source Code.zip* file in releases).
+1. Download the integration (use clone or download or download the *Source Code.zip* file in releases or just [click here](https://github.com/Riku55/galaxy-integration-n64-RetroArch-/archive/0.2.zip)).
 2. Extract the ZIP file.
 3. Put it into your Galaxy plugin folder (standard is: *C:\Users\USERNAME\AppData\Local\GOG.com\Galaxy\plugins\installed*)
 4. Open the file *user_config.py* with an editor.